qfhu0ng/SemanticShareKV/README.md

 This repo explores **reusing KV cache across semantically similar prompts** (instead of strict prefix match), to reduce prefill compute and optionally prune KV to save memory.

+This repository is an independent re-implementation of the method described in [arXiv:2509.24832].
+It is not an official code release and is not affiliated with the paper’s authors.
 ---

 ## What this repo does